 • the Kong keeg two face drum, with one “male”, that gives a high pitch sound, and one “female” that gives a low pitch sound.

-• the Ching, cymbals, generally made of brass or iron; they lead the melody.
+• the Ching, cymbals, generally made of brass or iron.

 • the Kong Mong instrument from South Thailand: a big plate hit by a wood hammer.
 This instrument gives the rhythm to the melody.